jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 ## "Verb phrase"

 Here the term *verb phrase* means something like *could have been planning*.
 In the context of generative syntax, this is the VP shell *minus* all arguments.
 It is NOT the VP in S → NP VP: the latter *contains* all arguments (beside the subject).
 The VP shell is usually one or more complete phases and in this sense may be considered as a syntactic phrase.

+## "Subject"

+- SpecTP
+- A and S argument
+- the argument with nominative case

+## Verb's role in argument marking

+Since in purely descriptive works concepts like TP are not acknowledged, we may say "the verb mark its A argument with the nominative case", while in generative grammar we say it's T that does the task.
+The two accounts can be reconciled if we think of the term "verb" here as verb phrase in the sense in BLT or in other words "the predicate complex", which includes all functional projections governing the whole clause.
+Similarly, Dixon may say "the verb marks the subject by the SVO order", which again makes sense even in the generative context because here the term "verb" concludes the TP projection, and therefore includes the EPP feature.

 # Nouns